chainer/chainercv/examples/classification/README.md

 ## Training Models

 Training with multiple GPUs.
 Please install ChainerMN to use this feature.
+Please consult the full list of arguments with `python train_imagenet_mn.py -h`.
 ```
 $ mpiexec -n N python train_imagenet_mn.py <path_to_train_dataset> <path_to_val_dataset>
 ```

+##### Performance tip
+When training over multiple nodes, set the communicator to `pure_nccl` (requires NCCL2).
+The default communicator (`hierarchical`) uses MPI to communicate between nodes, which is slower than the pure NCCL communicator.

 ## How to prepare ImageNet Dataset